 St. Joseph’s Children’s Hospital’s Early Intervention Program (EIP) recognizes that providing appropriate, individualized and comprehensive services to children with developmental delays and disabling conditions is an integral and essential part of the total care that these children and their parents require.
 We recognize that assisting children and their families develop effective ways of adapting to their limitations as early as possible is essential.

-We believe that St. Joseph’s Regional Medical Center and St. Joseph’s Children’s Hospital’s Mission, based on its core values of Dignity, Justice, Excellence and Stewardship, is the foundation on which we build our program.
+We believe that St. Joseph’s University Medical Center and St. Joseph’s Children’s Hospital’s Mission, based on its core values of Dignity, Justice, Excellence and Stewardship, is the foundation on which we build our program.

 We believe that birth to three years is the best time to begin intervention services since these important first years form the foundation for all future learning.
 The staff is committed to meeting the individual developmental needs of children and their families and collaborating with other agencies to provide comprehensive services in an appropriate developmentally stimulating, natural environment.
 We strive to facilitate smooth transitions to preschool as the children near the age of three.